Is Pomegranate Good for Diarrhea? Fruit vs Juice - What Helps

 - Children with diarrhea – ORS is safer and more reliable

-Pomegranate vs ORS: Important Difference
+Pomegranate vs ORS: important difference

 Pomegranate may support digestion, but it does not prevent dehydration effectively.